-The Spartanburg area Chamber of Commerce is also involved in Wellville.
-They are spearheading a small employer well-being co-op, called the Wellville Exchange.
-This unique program, launched with support from the Georgia Health Policy Center and the Robert Wood Johnson Foundation, will provide small employers and their employees access to some of the same well-being services large employers are able to offer their associates through their insurance plans.
+Wellville Exchange is a small business wellbeing co-op, spearheaded by the Core Team and the Spartanburg Area Chamber of Commerce and developed in partnership with a group of small business owners, the Georgia Health Policy Center, and the Robert Wood Johnson Foundation.
+The program will provide small employers and their employees access to some of the same well-being services large employers are able to offer their associates through their insurance plans.
 A pilot is scheduled to launch in mid-2019.